Image

 Most varieties of hardy kiwi "actinidia arguta" originated in China.
 These vines produce a smooth-skinned fruit that is the "no fuzz", "no peel" cousin of the traditional kiwifruit.

-The top twelve possibilities out of fifty varieties test trialed here...
+The top twelve possibilities out of fifty plus varieties test trialed here...

-Each variety has its own color, shape, size, and distinct flavor.
+Each variety has its own color, shape, size, and unique flavor.

 Unlike raspberries, blueberries, and blackberries, that have numerous cultivars - with like colors and flavor - hardy kiwi has a greater dynamic range.
-The characteristics of each variety are unique in that they have their own color, shape, size, and tropical taste.
+The characteristics of each variety differ in that they have their own color, shape, size, and unique flavor.

-It seems that we are the only ones who believe that the varieties have such a distinct difference, that they deserve to be labeled with individual branded names.
-And that is the way we market them, so you have the opportunity to choose.
+We believe that these varieties have such a distinct difference, that they deserve to be labeled with individual branded names.
+And that is the way we market them as our Passion Poppers and Aloha Annas so you have the opportunity to choose your preference.

 image